acentswap/docs2-wiki/products/yield-farming/how-to-use-farms.md

 You can choose another sorting option if you like, such as by **APR** for the Farms with the highest reward rate currently.

-When you find a Farm that you'd like to use, note down the trading pair, e.g. BNB-ADE in case you need it later.
+When you find a Farm that you'd like to use, note down the trading pair, e.g. ACE-ADE in case you need it later.

 ### Providing liquidity to get LP Tokens